timescale/docs.timescale.com-content/api.md

 ## set_replication_factor() [](set_replication_factor)
 Sets the replication factor of a distributed hypertable to the given value.
-The setting will affect only new chunks.
+Changing the replication factor does not affect the number of replicas for existing chunks.
-Newly created chunks of the hypertable will be replicated to different data nodes, so the amount of replicas is the same as the replication factor.
+Chunks created after changing the replication factor will be replicated in accordance with new value of the replication factor.

-If existing chunks have less replicas than the given replication factor, the function will print a warning.
+If existing chunks have less replicas than new value of the replication factor, the function will print a warning.

 #### Required Arguments [](set_replication_factor-required-arguments)